medic26fa/ForCooperNetties/content/en/docs/tutorials/kubernetes-basics/deploy-a-pod/deploy-your-first-pod.md

 This means that when you run the `kubectl delete` command, Kubernetes:

-- Sends a SIGTERM [SIGTERM](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/) signal to the container(s) in the Pod.
+- Sends a [SIGTERM](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/) signal to the container(s) in the Pod.
 - Waits up to 30 seconds for the Pod to shut down cleanly (this is the grace period).
 - If it’s still running after 30 seconds, it forcefully kills the Pod with a SIGKILL.